-So before you reach a decision, consider these points:
+Before you reach a decision, consider these points:

 Concrete does have one redeeming quality though; if installed correctly it will last for decades and possibly as long as the house itself.
-You can also slide out old fence panels and replace them with new ones, no need to unwind screws or remove nails.

-New Fence Panel Cost – Works Schedule
+New Fence Panel Cost – A Works Schedule

-- Remove existing fence panels and posts.
+- Remove existing fence panels.

 - Dig out existing post concrete.

-- Supply and install timber foot boards.
+- Supply and install timber footboards.

 Here is a list of materials, ordered by price with quantity in brackets ():

-- Timber lap fence panels 6ftx6ft – £25.00 (10)
+- Timber lap fence panels 6ftx6ft – £35.00 (10)

-- Timber posts – £14.00 (11)
+- Timber posts – £20.00 (11)

-- Timber foot boards – £7.50 (10)
+- Timber footboards – £10.00 (10)

-- Fixing brackets, screws and post caps – £6.00 (10)
+- Fixing brackets, screws and post caps – £10.00 (10)

-- Concrete mix £60.00
+- Concrete mix £90.00

 This varies by quite a lot as wages are different in London compared to, for example, North Wales.

-Costs and Net Profit: £200.00
+Costs and Net Profit: £200 – £500

-The total cost for the supply and installation of 10 6ft x 6ft fence panels and posts, including waste disposal and VAT is:
+Based on experience and research, we think the total cost for the supply and installation of 10 6ft x 6ft fence panels and posts, including waste disposal and VAT is:

-|Fence Panel Installation||£1300.00|
+|Fence Panel Installation x 10||£1750-£2050|

 He did have some trouble digging out the holes to the required depth as the ground was full of hardcore and also roots from a nearby tree.

-- how easy it is to remove old panels and posts
+- how easy it is to remove old panels and posts.

-- smaller panels are easier to fit than larger ones
+- smaller panels are easier to fit than larger ones.

-- companies bring in subcontractors to meet the demand
+- Companies bring in subcontractors to meet the demand.

 Fence panels can be so much more than just a boundary between two gardens.